lyshasilva/GreggBF/README.md

 # HANDWRITTEN GREGG SHORTHAND BRIEF FORMS RECOGNITION USING CONVOLUTIONAL NEURAL NETWORKS

 This is the public repository for my study on handwritten Gregg Shorthand brief forms recognition using convolutional neural networks (CNNs).
-It contains the complete source code, the GreggBF Dataset, and confusion matrices generated from the experiments.
+It contains the complete source code, confusion matrices, and access to the GreggBF Dataset used in the experiments.

-The project evaluates and compares three adapted CNN models—AlexNet, Inception-V3, and EfficientNetB0—for recognizing 139 classes of Gregg Shorthand brief forms using the GreggBF dataset.
+The project evaluates and compares three adapted CNN models—**AlexNet**, **Inception-V3**, and **EfficientNetB0**—in recognizing 139 classes of handwritten Gregg Shorthand brief forms based on the Centennial Edition.

+---

 ## 📚 GreggBF Dataset

-**GreggBF** is a publicly available dataset of **handwritten Gregg Shorthand brief forms (Centennial Edition)**, collected and annotated for use in machine learning and handwriting recognition research.
-This repository also includes supplementary materials from the accompanying undergraduate thesis on CNN-based recognition of these symbols.
+**GreggBF** is a publicly available dataset of handwritten Gregg Shorthand brief forms, collected and annotated for machine learning and handwriting recognition research.
+The dataset includes over **67,000 samples** across **139 classes**, gathered from 27 participants with prior shorthand training.

-📌 **Keywords**: Gregg Shorthand, Centennial Edition, brief forms, handwritten dataset, machine learning, deep learning, image classification, CNN, handwriting recognition, data augmentation

----
+> ⚠️ **Note**: Due to size constraints, the dataset is not stored directly in this repository.

-## 📦 Dataset Download
+### 📥 Dataset Download

-Because of file size limitations, the dataset is **not hosted directly in this repository**.
-You can download the full dataset from the following Dropbox link:
+You can download the full dataset, including all original and augmented versions, from the following Dropbox link:

 🔗 **[Download GreggBF Dataset](https://www.dropbox.com/scl/fo/76ciws7z0vtb3glgi9ixf/AIYCkYsANxKnzlj0r7xV2KE?rlkey=po4uefua5s70qj5bll6zqnfd9&st=m7eoel5r&dl=0)**

-After downloading, extract the `.zip` file(s) and follow the usage instructions below.

 ---

-## 📘 Overview

-This repository provides the full dataset used in the study, including original and augmented samples across 139 shorthand brief form classes.
-These resources support reproducibility, further experimentation, and peer review of the results presented in the thesis.

----

-## 📁 Contents
+## 📁 Dataset Contents

-The `Dataset` folder contains four zipped archives, each structured to support different experimental workflows:
+The `Dataset` folder includes four zipped archives for different workflows:

 1. ### `by_participant.zip`
-   - **Original handwritten samples**, grouped by participant.
+   - **Original, augmentation-free samples**, grouped by participant
-   - 139 classes × 27 participants.
+   - 139 classes × 27 participants

 2. ### `by_word.zip`
-   - Same data, grouped by class/word instead of participant.
+   - Same samples, grouped by class instead of participant
-   - 139 class folders.
+   - 139 class folders

 3. ### `split-by_word.zip`
-   - A 70/15/15 (train/val/test) split version of `by_word`.
+   - A **70/15/15** split (train/val/test) version of `by_word`
+   - For standardized evaluation

 4. ### `augmented-split-by_word.zip` ✅ **[Recommended]**
-   - Augmented version of `split-by_word`, with 17 augmentation variations per image.
+   - Includes 17 augmentation variations per image
-   - Structure: (1 original + 17 augmentations) × 139 classes.
-   - **Used in the thesis experiments.**
+   - Used in all model experiments
-   - 🛡️ **Note**: Augmentation was applied *after* splitting to prevent data leakage between sets.
+   - 📌 **Augmentations were applied *after* the dataset was split**, avoiding data leakage

 ---

-## 📝 Data Source and Validation

-- Collected from **BSOA students** at **South Philippine Adventist College** familiar with Gregg Shorthand.
-- Approved by the program chairperson for academic use.
-- **No formal validation** of handwriting correctness was conducted; inconsistencies may be present.
-- Users are encouraged to perform additional **data cleaning or validation** for high-accuracy applications.

----

 ## 🛠️ How to Use

 1. Download `augmented-split-by_word.zip` from the link above.
+2. Unzip the dataset.
-2. Unzip and load into your machine learning pipeline (e.g., TensorFlow, PyTorch).
+3. Load it into your machine learning pipeline (e.g., TensorFlow, PyTorch).
-3. Each class folder corresponds to one Gregg brief form label.
+   - Each folder corresponds to one brief form class label.

 ---

-## 📝 Notes
+## 📝 Data Collection and Validation

-- Class names follow Gregg Centennial brief forms.
-- 27 participants contributed handwritten samples.
-- Augmentations include geometric and visual noise variations.
+- Collected from **BSOA students** at **South Philippine Adventist College** with Gregg Shorthand exposure
+- Approved by the program chairperson for research use
+- **Not formally validated for symbol accuracy** — inconsistencies may exist
+- For high-precision tasks, consider additional **data cleaning and validation**

+---

+## 📘 Project Scope

+- Evaluates performance of **AlexNet**, **Inception-V3**, and **EfficientNetB0** on GreggBF
+- Metrics used: **Accuracy**, **F1-score**, **ROC-AUC**, and **Confusion Matrix Analysis**
+- Includes **source code**, **confusion matrix outputs**, and **thesis documentation**

+---

+## 🔍 Keywords

+Gregg Shorthand, Centennial Edition, brief forms, handwritten dataset, machine learning, deep learning, image classification, CNN, handwriting recognition, data augmentation

 ---